ianyh/Amethyst/docs/configuration-files.md

 ## Commands

-Commands are defined at the root of the config file, and have a `mod` and a `key`.
+Commands are defined at the root of the config file, as either an object with `mod` and `key` values to customize the command or is `false` to entirely disable it.

 | Key | Description |
 | --- | ----------- |